 Parents, staff, students, and parishioners have a comfortable sense of community when on the premises.

-In 2015 Monsignor Talesfore became pastor and in 2016 our principal Dr. Peterson joined St. Matthew.
-Both Monsignor Talesfore and Dr. Peterson are working closely to build our community with both the parish and school families.
+In 2015 Monsignor Talesfore became pastor and in 2022 our principal, Mr. Marc Nava joined St. Matthew Catholic School.
+Both Monsignor Talesfore and Mr. Nava are working together to continue to build our community with both the parish and school families.